Christchurch Catholic Cathedral: Legal issues

 On 26 March 2023, congregations of the Christchurch Diocese were told that the Vatican's supreme court, the Supreme Tribunal of the Apostolic Signatura halted action on the building project, to hear a legal case from a group of 300 parishioners (collectively known as 'The Gathering') from around Christchurch who opposed the $100 million building plan.
 The parishioners are challenging the Diocese under Canon Law.
 The group are hoping that suburban churches can be retained and a replacement cathedral be built on the Barbadoes Street site, formally occupied by the now-demolished Cathedral of the Blessed Sacrament.

 The Gathering also stated that Archbishop Martin (then Bishop of Christchurch) did not have the authority to demolish the Cathedral of the Blessed Sacrament in 2019 and the selling of property for funding of the planned Cathedral.
 The Gathering and the Diocese subsequently sent one of 15 globally-known Canon Law lawyers to the hearings in the Vatican.

 Construction

 Design

 Two architect companies that are to design the new cathedral are local architect firm, Warren and Mahoney Architects, based in Christchurch and Franck & Lohsen Architects from the United States.
 Franck & Lohsen are known to focus on designing traditional design and have built churches all over the World.
 Bishop Martin stated saying why this firm was chosen:"I am looking for us to build something that is more traditional rather than something modern.
 It needs to tap into why people loved the [cathedral].
 People loved the [cathedral] because of the style and elegance."

+On 26 July 2026, the design and renders of the future cathedral were released.